 The other way is to use the default setting, back to previous system, in control panel, if the previous one is data clean and runs really faster than the new one.

-Users of Windows Vista are not that much now, especially when Windows 7 and Windows 10 released, some of the users may erase Windows Vista and directly install Windows 10, the newest.
-Fortunately, Disk Partition Wiper supports Vista System; you can run it or download Disk Partition Expert to Wipe Disk if the data in those partitions are less important.
+Users of Windows Vista are not that much now, especially when Windows 7 and Windows 10 released, some of the users may erase Windows Vista and directly install Windows 10, the newest version of Windows 10 is 1803.
+Fortunately, Data Wiper supports Vista System; you can run it or download Disk Partition Expert to Wipe Disk if the data in those partitions are less important.

 See also: how to wipe hard disk partition